greglook/merkledag-core/README.md

 - Data-web structure helpers like `assoc`, `assoc-in`, `update`, `update-in`, etc.

+The _general_ semantics of the API are around creating refs and then updating paths from those refs into the data web.
+This lets applications treat the data like an immutable filesystem without needing to directly care about hashes and links unless they want to.

 ## License

 This is free and unencumbered software released into the public domain.